 We also worship globally in the “Church” (capital “C”).

-Overall the church is many different people with one belief.
-That is to say, the Church is “unity-in-diversity,” held together by the Spirit.
+Overall the universal Church is many different people with one belief.
+That is to say, the universal Church is “unity-in-diversity,” held together by the Spirit.

 Therefore every local church fundamentally has the same mission.
 And that is Jesus’ “Great Commission” in Matthew 28. “[G]o and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matt.
 28:19-20).